-You must notify the District in writing by September 30, 2017 or within six (6) weeks of school enrollment, whichever is later, if you do not want the School Board of Alachua County to disclose directory information from your child's education records without your prior written consent.
+You must notify the District in writing by September 9, 2023, or within thirty (30) calendar days of school enrollment, whichever is later, if you do not want the School Board of Alachua County to disclose directory information from your child's education records without your prior written consent.
 The Board designates the following personally identifiable information contained in District education records as "Directory Information."